ramiroangelb/Romantic-Environment/README.md

 # Romantic-Environment
-A visual-novel kind of game where you have to control the enviroment to keep things romantic and smooth!
+A visual-novel kind of game where you have to control the environment to keep things romantic and smooth!